 Winner: Amazon.com for creating a system where customers have better trust for sellers.

-Have you ever sat down and thought, “Gee, I’d like my life to be more complicated.”
+Ever thought, “Gee, I’d like my life to be more complicated.”

+Nope.
 Most of us are trying to find ways to make things easy–to simplify.

 Do you want your customers to become frustrated because it’s hard to find your products?